swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 This guide has been written with macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

-Update the `.gitignore` file.
-DVC will automatically add new lines at the end of the file.
+#### Update the `.gitignore` file.

+Various DVC commands will automatically include the files and directories that should be ignored by Git.
+We need to take care of files and folders that are outside of the DVC scope.

+Please update the `.gitignore` file with the following content:

 ```sh
 ## Custom experiment